jw-12138/jw-12138.github.io/src/content/posts/2024-05-31-trim-things-down.md

 - Archives
 - Contact info

-switching to other blog engines like Jekyll, Hexo, etc., didn’t really stop this stereotype from being in my mind until I started to think, what do i really need?
+Switching to other blog engines like Jekyll, Hexo, etc., didn’t really stop this stereotype from being in my mind until I started to think, what do i really need?

 ## the purpose of a blog, at least this blog

 As I once wrote down these words in one of my blog:

 - record the learning progress
 - post some fun stuff